Solaireis/CWC-Application-Security-Project/OWASP-Mitigations.md

 #### Implemented:
 - Best Practices Followed
   - Usage Of HTTPS to send data from Client Side to Server Side
+  - Usage of JSON data format, lesser chance of custom deserialisation logic
+  - Usage of Python Modules such as JSON with built in encoders
+    - Prevents Insecure Deserialiasation
+  - Keeping Libraries Up to Date
+  - Usage Of Libraries That Have No known Vulnerabilities recorded

+  - Infrastructure As Code Security
+    - Develop & Distribute
+      - Usage of Extensions such as Snyk to detect Potential Risks

 - Features Implemented
   - Implemented MySQL